Austin Gideon is an associate of The Stephens Group, LLC.

 Mr. Gideon holds a B.S.C. in Accounting and Business Administration from Washington and Lee University.

-Eric O’Brien is an associate of The Stephens Group, LLC.
+Eric O’Brien is a senior associate of The Stephens Group, LLC.

 Mr. O’Brien supports the investment activities of The Stephens Group.
 He focuses on analyzing new and existing investment opportunities, preparing detailed financial models, assessing industry and market trends, conducting due diligence and assisting portfolio company management teams.